matteocodogno/CipherQuest/README.md

 - [Docker](https://www.docker.com/)
 - Node.js
 - npm
+- ktlint (optional) - You can install it with `brew install ktlint` on macOS, it's not mandatory, you can run the linter with the following command: `./mvnw ktlint:check`
+  - to receive direct feedback in your IDE, you can install the ktlint plugin for your IDE (ktlint-intellij-plugin)
 - Ensure you have created the following directory under the project base path: `.mnt/postgres/data`
 - Configure the following environment variables:
   - `OPENAI_API_KEY` with the OpenAI API key, alternatively you can define it in your run configuration of your IDE.